 Gullit was replaced by former England manager Sir Bobby Robson, who led his side to a comprehensive 8-0 victory over Sheffield Wednesday in his first home match in charge.
 Alan Shearer, who had been dropped to the bench for the Sunderland defeat, was galvanised under Robson and became the second player to score five goals in one Premier League match.
 Shearer went on to net 23 league goals in 1999/00 as the revived Magpies finished 11th.

-The day before Di Canio's goal, Paul Scholes scored a thunderous volley from a David Beckham corner as Manchester United cruised to a 4-0 win at Bradford City.
+The day before Di Canio's goal, Paul Scholes scored a thunderous volley from a David Beckham corner as Man Utd cruised to a 4-0 win at Bradford.
 Scholes followed that up with a hat-trick in a 7-1 win against West Ham at Old Trafford, and they wrapped up the title in style with an 11-match winning streak.

 Arsenal were runners-up for the second successive season, while Leeds were the third team to secure UEFA Champions League qualification after edging ahead of Liverpool.
 The Reds finished fourth after a shock final-day defeat by Bradford, who clinched safety as a result.